josephmontes/wOBAvs.xwOBA/README.md

 #### DJ LeMahieu is an example of another player comparable to Bo Bichette

-### List of batters with >= 75th percentile Center FB rate
+### List of batters with Center FB% >= 17%
-- The 75th percentile Center FB% value is **17%**
+- 17% is the top 92nd percentile of the dataset
-- Additionally, I filtered out batters with > 10% Pull FB% (average is 7.3%) in an attempt to avoid creating a list of batters that just hit a lot of Flyballs in general
+- Additionally, I filtered out batters with > 10% Pull FB% (top 93rd percentile) in an attempt to avoid creating a list of batters that just hit a lot of Flyballs in general
   - This list's aim is to find batters that hit a lot of Flyballs, but also, batters that hit *too many* of their Flyballs to Center

 | Season    | Player Name        | wOBA  | xwOBA | d_wOBA | CENTER FB% | PULL FB% | OPPO GB% | Sprint Speed (ft/s) |